Most people have an e-mail address like

 actually want them to use my main address eventually.
 So when somebody asks me

 for my mail address, it is a little trickier than just having a personal and

 Services merge or get bought.
 So I had different e-mail addresses for Skype and Microsoft, but now they are one thing.
 Also Ubuntu's Launchpad had a separate account, now I can log in with my Canonical account.
 This makes it a bit weird as my Launchpad e-mail address has effectively changed now.

 This setup also requires me to have a whole domain for mail, which is not particularly hard.
 But it means that I cannot just go for a mail provider which does not support such a catch-all setup.

 I have a few addresses that were exposed in data breaches, and it helps to identify these and block the involved addresses.
-Additionally I have more confidence when it comes to phishing emails because I have an additional indicator.
-The logistics of having a different address for each service is manageable, but I’d prefer to do it without.
+Additionally I have more confidence when it comes to phishing e-mails because I have an additional indicator.
+The logistics of having a different address for each service is manageable, but still an overhead.

 The tipping point was reached when my primary personal address appeared in some spam lists and started to get spam as well.
 I cannot just change my e-mail address as I would have to notify all the people and make them update it in their address books.
 And it would end up getting spam at some point in the future.
 Somehow this does not even matter.
 The amount of junk e-mail that I get is already high, so I have to think about filtering it.
 And once I have a junk filter in place, it does not really matter how much junk I get.
 This is why I ended up going "all in" an just use my primary e-mail address everywhere.
 This makes identity management much easier and it makes it quite easier!